Trigonometry Examples

 Step 1

-Use the definition of tangent to find the known sides of the unit circle right triangle.
+Use the definition of cosine to find the known sides of the unit circle right triangle.
 The quadrant determines the sign on each of the values.

 Step 2

-Find the hypotenuse of the unit circle triangle.
-Since the opposite and adjacent sides are known, use the Pythagorean theorem to find the remaining side.
+Find the opposite side of the unit circle triangle.
+Since the adjacent side and hypotenuse are known, use the Pythagorean theorem to find the remaining side.

 Step 3